elcuervo/airplay/README.md

   puts device.name
 end

-# You can access a know device easily
+# You can access a known device easily
 device = Airplay["Apple TV"]

 # Or you can group known devices to have them do a given action together